I make no apologies for the decadence of this dish.

 This is really more of method than a recipe.
 Two days before, I tested a trial-sized one in a small dish.
 Trust me, you will want a larger dish!

 Just before baking, I sprinkled with a bit of Cayenne pepper.
 You could just as easily sub paprika, smoked paprika or smoked chipotle powder.
+I liked the bit of "kick" but go easy.

 - 2 pounds fresh cauliflower florets cut into bite-sized pieces